ftmneda/temp-sqa/README.md

-This is the template that have been created for SENG 429 - Software Quality Assurance Course
+This template has been created for SENG 429 - Software Quality Assurance Course